 This guidance provides suggested step-by-step recommendations for practitioners to help improve the SEA Statement preparation process.

 In Ireland, national legislation puts the onus for SEA monitoring on the plan-making authorities, requiring that they monitor the significant environmental effects of their plans/programmes.
-However, national legislation does not specify reporting requirements or assign any third-party authority oversight or enforcement functions in relation to SEA monitoring.
+However, national legislation does not assign any third-party authority oversight or enforcement functions in relation to SEA monitoring.